NVIDIA/TensorRT-Model-Optimizer/diffusers/quantization/README.md

 We support calibration for both int8 and fp8 precision and for both weights and activations.

-> *Model calibration requires relatively more GPU computing powers and it does not need to be on the same GPUs as
-> the deployment target GPUs.*
+Note: Model calibration requires relatively more GPU computing powers and it does not need to be on the same GPUs as the deployment target GPUs.

 ### SDXL|SD1.5|SDXL-Turbo INT8